 For as long as I can remember, the journey toward better digestive health has been a life long journey.
-Over the years, I’ve learnt that there are many contributing factors effecting digestion and it’s a process of elimination to discover what works for you and what doesn’t.
+Over the years, I’ve learnt that there are many contributing factors affecting digestion and it’s a process of elimination to discover what works for you and what doesn’t.

 AN EATING PLAN THAT WORKS

-The diet is characterised by high intakes of fresh vegetables, salad, quality protein sources, fresh fruits and a generous amount of good heart-healthy fats coming from nuts and olives.
+The diet is characterised by high intakes of fresh vegetables, salads, quality protein sources, fresh fruits and a generous amount of good heart-healthy fats coming from nuts and olives.
 I’ve kept the meals simple and have included foods that will help support the liver, which is the primary detoxification organ of the body that correlates to healthy bowel function and elimination.

 BREAKFAST: Strawberries + Cream Smoothie

-+ A warm cup of Lemon + Ginger Tea
++ A warm cup of Immune Tea

 Strawberries are packed with antioxidants that nourish your body with vitality.
 Healthy Chef Protein is kind to your digestive system, so it won’t cause gastrointestinal distress.
 Your body needs protein to help repair tissue, to support your immune system and metabolism, and to sustain lean muscle.

 2 tablespoons Healthy Chef Protein (WPI or Organic Pea)

 Place all the ingredients in a high performance blender.